 Alternative 1 would maintain the current hogfish ACL at 208,000 lbs and the current ACT at 179,000 lbs between 2016 and 2018 and 159,000 lbs thereafter.
 As a result, because Alternative 1 would not change the ACL or ACT, current hogfish harvests and other customary uses of the resource would not be expected to be directly affected.
-However, Alternatives 2 and 3 would allow more hogfish harvest over the 3-year period (2016-2018) than Alternative 1, while Alternative 4 would allow less harvest.
-If the higher harvests are not deleterious to the resource, then maintaining Alternative 1 would be expected to result in foregone economic benefits to fishermen and the associated fishing industry.
+However, Alternative 2 and Preferred Alternative 3 would allow more hogfish harvest over the 3-year period (2016-2018) than Alternative 1, while Alternative 4 would allow less harvest.
+If the higher harvests are not detrimental to the resource, then maintaining Alternative 1 would be expected to result in foregone economic benefits to fishermen and the associated fishing industry.
 On the other hand, if lower harvests are necessary to protect the health of the resource, then maintaining Alternative 1 would be expected to result in subsequent declines in allowable harvest and associated economic benefits.
 The following discussion will describe and quantify, where possible, the expected differences in economic effects of the proposed alternatives from the perspective of whether the associated allowable harvest would be higher or lower compared to Alternative 1 during the period 2016-2018.
 Available data does not allow quantitative consideration of the economic effects of the biological consequences of the higher or lower rates of harvest (e.g., what the effect of a more or less aggressive extraction rate may have on the allowable harvest beyond 2018).
 These biological considerations may be discussed elsewhere in the biological consequences discussion.

 Alternative 2 would establish varying ACLs between 2016 and 2018 ranging from 240,000 lbs in 2016 to 200,800 lbs by 2018.
-Both Alternatives 3 and 4 would establish constant hogfish ACLs for 2016-2018, with Alternative 3 establishing an ACL of 219,000 lbs and Alternative 4 establishing the lowest ACL among the alternatives, 159,000 lbs.
-Each of Alternatives 2-4 would also establish companion ACTs as either not defined (i.e., no ACT) or a value determined by the ACL/ACT control rule at 87% of the ACL.
-Otherwise, Alternatives 2-4 differ from Alternative 1 in that each would establish a new (relative to the 2018 ACL and ACT) ACL and ACT for the years after 2018, whereas under Alternative 1 the current ACL and ACT would be maintained until changed.
+Both Preferred Alternative 3 and Alternative 4 would establish constant hogfish ACLs for 2016-2018, with Alternative 3 establishing an ACL of 219,000 lbs and Alternative 4 establishing the lowest ACL among the alternatives, 159,000 lbs.
+Each of Alternatives 2-4 could also establish companion ACTs as either not defined (i.e., no ACT) or a value determined by the ACL/ACT control rule at 87% of the ACL.
+Otherwise, Preferred Alternative 3 and Alternatives 2 and 4 differ from Alternative 1 in that each would establish a new (relative to the 2018 ACL and ACT) ACL and ACT for the years after 2018, whereas under Alternative 1 the current ACL and ACT would be maintained.

 Based on Table 2.3.2, on average, the recreational and commercial sectors accounted for 78.9% and 21.1% of hogfish landings between 1986 and 2014, respectively.
-Hogfish harvests expected to result from ACLs proposed in Alternatives 2-4 are apportioned between the recreational and commercial sectors based on these percentages.
+Hogfish harvests expected to result from ACLs proposed in Preferred Alternative 3 and Alternatives 2 and 4 are apportioned between the recreational and commercial sectors based on these percentages.
 For each sector, hogfish harvests that are expected to result from the proposed ACLs are provided in Table 4.3.3.1.
-The estimates and analysis presented here are based on Option a for Alternatives 2-4, which would not establish an ACT.
-If an ACT is implemented as proposed in Option b in Alternatives 2-4, then estimates provided would have to be prorated to reflect harvest levels.
+The estimates and analysis presented here are based on Option a for Preferred Alternative 3 and Alternatives 2 and 4, which would not establish an ACT.
+If an ACT is implemented as proposed in Option b in Preferred Alternative 3 and Alternatives 2 and 4, then estimates provided would have to be prorated to reflect harvest levels.
 Although the ACTs would be set at 87% of the corresponding ACLs, harvests would be expected to fall somewhere between the ACL and the ACT.
 The ranking of the alternatives would remain the same, whether estimated economic effects are based on ACL or ACT changes.